 Subject key dates and withdrawal penalties

 Depending on when you withdraw from your subject, there may be financial and/or academic penalties.
-For the specific dates related to each subject, check the subject entry in the Handbook.
+Check the subject entry in the Handbook for the specific dates related to each subject, as they vary by subject.

 |Before the subject's census date|